-2. What more can I do to support the person to understand and exercise their rights related to freedom of expression and self-advocacy?
+xpression and self-advocacy?
+I do to support the person to understand and exercise their rights of expression and self-advocacy?

 RIGHT TO FAITH BELIEFS

 All people are free to choose any belief and to not be discriminated against based on their beliefs or religious opinions.
 People can also choose not to practice a religion.
 The US Constitution forbids the government from limiting the free exercise of religion.